 Research Experience.
 Required research experience can be obtained by working on a research project under the guidance of a faculty member or by taking a course with a research component other than the Methodology course.
-(A list of such courses is available in Br 109 and on the departmental Web site.)
+(A list of such courses is available in Br 109 and on the departmental Web site at http:// psychology.uchicago.edu.)